18 Sights in Constance, Germany (with Map and Images)

 Dreifaltigkeitskirche

-The Trinity Church is a church building in Constance on Lake Constance.
+The Holy Trinity Church is a church building in Konstanz on Lake Constance.
 Since it was built in the late 13th century for the local monastery of the Augustinian hermits, it is also called the Augustinian Church.
-Until the dissolution of the monastery in 1802, it functioned as a monastery church and from the 17th century also as a garrison church, then as a hospital church, Old Catholic church (1873–1904), Roman Catholic parish church and today ecumenical "City Church".
-Due to its harmonious combination of simple Gothic mendicant order architecture, late Gothic frescoes and Baroque picture and stucco decoration, it is one of the most important sacral monuments of the city and one of the sights of Constance.
+Until the dissolution of the monastery in 1802, it functioned as a monastery church and, from the 17th century, additionally as a garrison church, then as a hospital church, an Old Catholic church (1873–1904), a Roman Catholic parish church and today an ecumenical "city church".
+Due to its harmonious combination of simple Gothic mendicant architecture, late Gothic frescoes and baroque picture and stucco decoration, it is one of the most important sacred monuments in the city and one of the sights of Constance.

 Wikipedia: Dreifaltigkeitskirche (Konstanz) (DE)